Alipsa/munin/README.md

  a new password will then be emailed to you.

 # Integration
-Munin provides a REST api for integration with other application.
+Munin provides a REST api for integration with other applications.
 It is described [here](api.md).

 # Reusing code
 You might notice that you have code snippets that you want to centralize and reuse.
 The standard approach